throwaway-for-loveholidays/loveholidays/README.md

 - MLOps configuration for automated workflow orchestration
 - Clear separation between experimentation (notebooks) and production code (src)

 That being said, the majority of for this task was put in creation of the presentation.
-As there is limited time to curate a reasonable sample dataset and ML pipeline, the demo codes are only written and stored in python notebooks, and not in the individual python files in the src folder.
+As there is limited time to curate a reasonable sample dataset and ML pipeline, **the demo code is only written and stored in python notebooks, and not in the individual python files in the src folder.**

 The modelling is intentionally kept simple and does not look into topics like...
     - Pre-commit, CI/CD